SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 In the Viewer, the mouse can be used to rotate, scale, and translate the image.

-### Translating the image (Left Button)
+### Translating the image (Right Button)
 1. Move the mouse to the center of the image.
-2. Click and hold the left mouse button.
+2. Click and hold the right mouse button.
 3. Move the mouse to translate the image.
 4. Release the button, and the image stays in its new location.

-### Rotating the image (Middle Button)
+### Rotating the image (Left Button)
-1. Click and hold the middle mouse button.
+1. Click and hold the left mouse button.
 2. Move the mouse to rotate the image.
 3. Release the mouse button.
-4. If the mouse button is released while dragging, the image will continue to rotate.
-5. Click the middle mouse button to stop rotation.

-### Scaling the scene (Right Button)
+### Scaling the scene (Scroll Wheel)
-1. Click the right mouse button and drag the mouse.
-2. Move the mouse up or to the left to zoom the image out.
+2. Scroll up to zoom the image out.
-3. Move the mouse down or to the right to zoom the image in.
+3. Scroll down to zoom the image in.

 ## Setting Visualization Parameters